 Alongside his photographic practice, Robert is the Project Coordinator for the Unveil'd festival and Co-Director of Dodo Photo, an exhibition and studio space he runs with his partner Jessica Lennan.
 Robert also set up and runs Macula a collective for young photographers based in Exeter.

 In 2017 Robert was nominated for the Mack First Book Prize, the Magnum Graduate Photography Award and also won the single image category 'life' at the Renaissance Photography Prize.

-Robert is available for Commissions - He regularly works for the Telegraph Magazine and his photography has been published in the Guardian & The Financial Times.
+Robert is available for Commissions - His photography has been published in The Telegraph, The Guardian & The Financial Times.

 Lives - Exeter - Devon | email@example.com | (0)7912 489609 | @robertdarch